krissemicolon-forks/Igel/README.md

 # The Igel programming-language

-**Igel** is a Clojure'ish Lisp-dialect that combines the worlds of Hardware-description and problem-oriented programming.
+**Igel** is a Scheme-like Lisp-dialect that combines the worlds of Hardware-description and problem-oriented programming.

 There is a REPL for trying out the language, as well as the ability to run files.